Myanmar

 Since the military takeover in February 2021, food prices have soared to more than four times their previous levels.
 In just the past year, the cost of a basic food basket – including rice, oil, beans and salt – has increased by 50%.
 Access to nutritious food is beyond the reach of many, and adults are skipping meals so that children can eat.

-WFP’s RESPONSE IN Myanmar
+WFP’s Response in Myanmar

 WFP implemented its first operation in Myanmar in 1978 in the northern Rakhine State and established its office in 1994.
 Today, WFP provides crisis-affected communities with food, cash and nutrition support.